BrandonHe/sdl_android_guides/docs/Getting In-Car Audio/index.md

 In order to know the currently supported audio capture capabilities of the connected head unit, please refer to the `SdlProxyALM` object created when your SDL Service starts.
 It contains a method `getAudioPassThruCapabilities` that returns a list of `AudioPassThruCapabilities` that the head unit supports.

 !!! note
-Currently, Ford's SYNC 3 vehicles only support Sampling Rates of 16 khz and Bit Rates of 16 bit.
+Currently, Ford's SYNC 3 vehicles only support a sampling rates of 16 khz and a bit rate of 16.
 !!!

 ### Gathering Audio Data